Baagsma/PBQA/README.md

 ## License and Acknowledgements
 This project is licensed under the terms of the MIT License.
 For more details, see the LICENSE file.

 Qdrant is a vector database that provides an API for managing and querying text embeddings.
-The PBQA library uses Qdrant to store and retrieve text embeddings.
+PBQA uses Qdrant to store and retrieve text embeddings.

 llama.cpp is a C++ library that provides an easy-to-use interface for running LLMs on a wide variety of hardware.
 It includes support for Apple silicon, x86 architectures, and NVIDIA GPUs, as well as custom CUDA kernels for running LLMs on AMD GPUs via HIP.
-The PBQA library uses llama.cpp to interact with LLMs.
+PBQA uses llama.cpp to interact with LLMs.

-The PBQA library was developed by Bart Haagsma as part of different project.
+PBQA was developed by Bart Haagsma as part of different project.
 If you have any questions or suggestions, please feel free to contact me at dev.baagsma@gmail.com